Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \section{Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction}

 This combined section develops the algebraic structure that emerges once a structural boundary is reached.
 We begin by describing the exact sequence that isolates the rigid portion of a phase from the boundary data responsible for obstruction.
-This exact description serves as the organizing framework for all subsequent phenomena: the persistence of rigidity islands, their intrinsic classification, and the universal obstruction objects arising from boundary failure.
+This exact description provides an organising framework for subsequent phenomena: the persistence of rigidity islands, their intrinsic classification, and the universal obstruction objects arising from boundary failure.